ediweissmann/scalahub/source/_posts/2013-01-07-scala-client-for-maxmind-geo-ip.markdown

 ---
 ![You are here](http://farm1.staticflickr.com/51/138297060_de2979e042.jpg)

-[scala-maxmind-geoip](https://github.com/snowplow/scala-maxmind-geoip) is a scala wrapper for the [MaxMind](http://dev.maxmind.com/geoip/) Java Geo-IP library.
+[scala-maxmind-geoip](https://github.com/snowplow/scala-maxmind-geoip) is a Scala wrapper for the [MaxMind](http://dev.maxmind.com/geoip/) Java Geo-IP library.

 Besides the friendly **Scala syntax**, you get **configurable LRU caching** out of the box.
 And if you are using `SBT` there's built-in **automagical update** to the latest MaxMind `GeoLiteCity.dat` and Java client library version.